celery/celery/docs/userguide/executing.rst

 In addition you can set countdown/eta, task expiry, provide a custom broker connection and more.

 Let's go over these in more detail.
-All the examples use a simple task, called `add`, taking two positional arguments and returning the sum:
+All the examples uses a simple task called `add`, returning the sum of two positional arguments:

 .. code-block:: python